 Thought suppression.

-A version of the Food Thought Suppression Inventory (FTSI; Barnes, Fisak, & Tantleff-Dunn, 2009) was adapted for this study by back-to-back translation procedure (from English to Hebrew and back).
-For each of the references to thoughts about food, the authors substituted these with thoughts about sex and sexuality.
-The Thought Suppression Inventory is a 15-item unidimensional self-report measures that assesses the tendency to avoid sex -related thoughts (e.g., “There are images about sex that come to mind that I cannot erase”) using a 5-point Likert scale (1 = Strongly disagree and 4 = Strongly agree).
+For this study, we adapted the Food Thought Suppression Inventory (FTSI; Barnes, Fisak, & Tantleff-Dunn, 2009) by translating the survey from English into Hebrew and then back–translating it into English.
+The translators were instructed to replace each reference to thoughts about food with a reference to thoughts about sex and sexuality.
+The Thought Suppression Inventory is a unidimensional collection of 15 statements that is meant to determine the tendency to suppress –thoughts related to sex (e.g., “There are images about sex that come to mind that I cannot erase”) using a 5-point Likert scale (1 = Strongly disagree and 4 = Strongly agree).
 Higher scores indicate higher levels of thought suppression.
 In this study, Cronbach’s alpha was .93.

 Compulsive Sexual Behavior Disorder.

-The Individual-based Compulsive Sexual Behavior Scale (I-CSB; Efrati & Mikulincer, 2018; originally developed in Hebrew) was developed to assess distinct aspects of CSBD, such as sexual fantasies, obsessive sexual thoughts, and spending a great deal of time watching pornography.
-The I-CSB is a 24-itme self-report measure assessing the following factors: Unwanted consequences (e.g., “I feel that my sexual fantasies hurt those around me”); lack of control (e.g., “I waste lots of time with my sexual fantasies”); negative affect (e.g., “I feel bad when I don’t manage to control my sexual urges”); and affect regulation (e.g., “I turn to sexual fantasies as a way to cope with my problems”).
+The Individual-based Compulsive Sexual Behavior Scale (I-CSB; Efrati & Mikulincer, 2018) was designed to assess the severity of specific aspects of CSBD, including erotic fantasies, obsessive thoughts about sex, and the amount of time devoted to watching pornography.
+The I-CSB is a 24-item self-report measure assessing the following factors: Unwanted consequences (e.g., “I feel that my sexual fantasies hurt those around me”); lack of control (e.g., “I waste lots of time with my sexual fantasies”); negative affect (e.g., “I feel bad when I don’t manage to control my sexual urges”); and affect regulation (e.g., “I turn to sexual fantasies as a way to cope with my problems”).
 Using a 7-point Likert scale, participants were asked to rate the degree to which each statement is descriptive of their feelings (1 = Not at all and 7 = Very much).
 Higher scores indicate higher levels of compulsive sexual behavior.
 This self-report measure was successfully employed in previous research on non-clinical populations of adults and adolescents (Efrati & Gola, 2019b) and in clinical populations of Sexaholics Anonymous Twelve-Step program patients (Efrati & Mikulincer, 2018; Efrati & Gola, 2018; Efrati, Gerber, & Tolmacz, 2019).
-We computed a total I-CSB score by averaging the 24 I-CSB items.
+We calculated a total I-CSB score by finding the average score of the 24 items that composed the I-CSB.

 3.2.
 Procedure